blueskinlizard/Odin-Messaging-App/README.md

 ## 📦 Features

-- 🔐 User authentication (WIP or integrated with sessions)
+- 🔐 User authentication via node Passport
 - 💬 Real-time-like messaging with conversation tracking
 - 👥 User search and profile preview
-- 📁 Conversations organized by user pairs or IDs
+- 📁 Conversations organized by created conversation IDs
 - 🧠 Backend built with Express and Prisma ORM
 - 🗄️ PostgreSQL as the relational database
+- 🔑 BcryptJS encryption for users in Postgres

 ## ⚙️ Tech Stack